louisstow/doc.sproute.io/notes.md

     <button type="submit">Update Note</button>
     </form>

 We make a request to get the note data for the note that was passed into the URL (through the `params` object).
-The query parameter `single=true` will return just the object instead of a one item collection.
+The query parameter `single=true` will return just the object instead of a one item collection. `admin` will run the request with the specified user-type.
 Next we check whether the note is private.
-If so throw an error if the user is not logged in or not the creator.
+If so throw an error if the user is not the creator.

 This page requires a slightly complex route.
 We need to use a placeholder in the route so that `/view/anything` will still match the `view` page and store `anything` in a variable.